Domain Gap Estimation for Source Free Unsupervised Domain Adaptation with Many Classifiers: Introduction

-In this paper, we develop the theory of why many classifiers can bound the domain gap much tighter in source free setting and propose a framework of source free UDA via many classifiers (DAMC).
+Can the domain gap be estimated more accurate and more stable even in the scenario of source free?
+The answer is Yes.
+Figure~\ref{fig:introduction}~(b) demonstrates that for the same 3-category task, if we use a 3-classifier model in source free setting, there are two disagreements satisfying $C_1\oplus C_2 \oplus C_3=1 $ among the 9 configurations which induces a much lower disagreement ratio $\frac{2}{9}$.
+Obviously, 3-classifier model provides a much tighter upper bound of domain gap than bi-classifier.
+Moreover, in domain adaptation, 3-classifier model requires the agreements among all 3 classifiers which is more rigorous than bi-classifier model.
+This motivates us to explore how many classifiers should a model be best for bounding the domain gap in source free UDA.
+In this paper, we develop a theory of why many classifiers can bound the domain gap much tighter in source free setting and propose a framework of source free UDA via many classifiers (DAMC).
 In our model, the tighter upper bound is guaranteed on the assumption that the decision boundaries of different classifiers should be placed as far as possible in the source domain whilst ensuring the correctness, which induces the largest possibility of disagreement of many classifiers in the target domain.
 Thus in this sense, the transferable source domain knowledge is maximized.
 Our DAMC framework is composed of source model pre-training and target domain adaptation.
 For pre-training the source model, the decision boundaries of each pair of classifiers are trained to be pushed away whilst ensuring the correctness.
 For target domain adaptation, the source model is adapted to maximize the agreement among pairs of the classifiers.
 Thus the target features are pushed away from the decision boundaries.

-The contributions of this paper are twofold.
-First, we propose to use many classifiers as a strong domain discriminator for source free UDA.
-Importantly, from the perspective of metric learning, we answer why using many classifiers can measure the domain gap more accurately and stably than bi-classifier.
-We also provide the optimal number of classifiers for a specific source free UDA task.
-Second, a framework of source free unsupervised domain adaptation via many classifiers (DAMC) is proposed.
+The contributions of this paper are threefold. \begin{itemize} \item We propose to use many classifiers as a strong domain discriminator for source free UDA.
+Importantly, from the perspective of metric learning, we answer why using many classifiers can measure the domain gap more accurately and stably than bi-classifier in the source free setting. \item We not only provide the optimal number of classifiers for a specific source free UDA task, but also discuss the trade-off between domain gap estimation and the optimal number of classifiers when the task has many categories. \item A framework of source free unsupervised domain adaptation via many classifiers (DAMC) is proposed.
 We introduce a novel and effective pretraining method for the source domain which pushes away the decision boundaries of each pair of classifiers whilst ensuring the correctness.
-For target domain adaptation, we propose a novel loss function to measure the agreements among many classifiers.
+For target domain adaptation, we propose a novel loss function to measure the agreements among many classifiers. \end{itemize}